Storyblok Raises $80M Series C - Read News

 First, to link your Qwik and Storyblok components together, @storyblok/js provides a storyblokEditable function.
 If you take a look at the components in your src/components/storyblok folder, you'll already find it there.

 Second, we need to load the Storyblok Bridge in our routes.
-Let’s update the src/routes/index.tsx with the following code:
+Let’s create a reusable hook in the plugin@storyblok.ts with the following code:

 src/routes/index.tsx